paulmona/MyHomeAssistantConfig/README.md

 # *Hardware Platform*

- *  Homeseer Hometroller Zee S2
+ *  Homeseer Hometroller Zee S2 (Homeseer on a Raspberry Pi)
  *  Hass.io on Raspberry Pi 3B (Home Assistant and Node-Red)
  *  Mosquitto an Maria run in Docker Containers on my QNAP NAS